sharetribe/flex-docs/src/docs/operator-guides-concepts/hiring-developer-to-build-your-flex-marketplace/index.md

 Basing your customizations on the Flex Template requires understanding what it offers.
 There are a few ways to gain this understanding:

-1. Access the Saunatime demo via your
+1. Access the Saunatime test environment via your [Flex Console](https://flex-console.sharetribe.com/).
-   [Flex Console](https://flex-console.sharetribe.com/).
 Saunatime is one of the Flex Templates.
-The demo allows you to try out all the features of the Flex Template: searching, signing up as a new user, adding listings, making bookings and payments, sending messages, leaving reviews, and so on.
+The test environment allows you to try out all the features of the Flex Template: searching, signing up as a new user, adding listings, making bookings and payments, sending messages, leaving reviews, and so on.
 2. Study
    [how listing search, listing creation, and transactions work](/design-toolkit/what-are-user-journeys/#the-user-journeys-for-flex-templates) specifically.